chaos-kit/banana-phone/README.md

 - `LOCAL_PORT`: The port Banana Phone API will listen on.
 - `DESTINATION_API`: The destination API URL, like the LM Studio Server.
-- `ENDPOINT_COMPLETIONS`: Endpoint for getting completions.
+- `ENDPOINT_COMPLETIONS`: The endpoint on the estination API for getting completions.
-- `ENDPOINT_MODELS`: Endpoint for retrieving available models.
+- `ENDPOINT_MODELS`: The endpoint on the destination API for retrieving available models.
 - `API_KEYS`: List of API keys, comma-separated, authorizing access to Banana Phone API.
 - `WAN_ENABLED`: Toggle (`false` or `true`) to control remote host access.
 - `AUTOSTYLE`: Enable (`true`) or disable (`false`) autostyle for formatting messages.